Failure to Register as a Sex Offender

 Offenders in this tier must tell their neighbors about their status.

 Have you been convicted of a sex offense in the state of Ohio?
-Then please do not hesitate to reach out to the law firm of Koenig & Owen, LLC, in Columbus.
+Then please do not hesitate to reach out to the law firm of James D. Owen, LLC, in Columbus.
 We will be more than happy to provide you with a detailed overview of your registration requirements.

 Common Reasons for Failing to Comply with Ohio’s Registration Requirements